Rodney K's Lindor to end Twins' 3-2 win over Indians

 Mejia walked Yonder Alonso to lead off the second, but that was the last baserunner he allowed.

-"He's got good stuff, which we've seen every time we've faced him in limited looks," Indians manager Terry Francona said.
-"We didn't get going until late."

-Garver's homer also ended stretch of 22 straight scoreless innings by Cleveland's pitching against Minnesota, including a 10-0 loss Monday.
+Garver's homer also ended stretch of 22 straight scoreless innings by Cleveland's pitching against Minnesota.

 The start of the game was delayed by rain for 2 hours, 10 minutes.